 Gas Formation & Extraction

 Gas and oil extracted from shale have slightly different origins.
 Over millions of years, organic materials were trapped in layers of clay deposited in river deltas.
 This clay eventually turned into shale, which slowly transformed into oil and gas locked within the structure of the rock itself.
 Some of these layers can be up to 10,000 feet below the surface, making it impossible to simply drill into a shale layer and tap the gas trapped within.
-Rather, it must be fractured by highly pressurized water to liberate the gas and oil.
+Instead, it must be fractured by highly pressurized water to liberate gas and oil.
 Water is again utilized to displace these components that are then pumped to the surface where the gas and oil enter identical gathering systems, following the same path through refining and clean-up.

 Finally, methane is also extracted from coal beds.
 Once more, water is used to displace this gas, which has the advantage of easier clean-up due to lower amounts of (other) hydrocarbons and sulfur.